 12. Diana Memorial Garden

-The Diana Memorial Garden, located next to Kensington Palace is a fab place for children.
-Complete with Wigwams, Pirate Ship and a sensory trail this is the perfect place for children!
-Be warned this place can get busy!
+Undoubtedly one of the best places for children in London the Diana Memorial Garden is located next to Kensington Palace and is a fab place for children.
+Complete with Wigwams, Pirate Ship and a sensory trail however be warned this place can get busy!

 Green Spaces in London for Kids